esphome/esphome-docs/esphomeyaml/components/ir_transmitter.rst

 The IR transmitter component lets you send infrared messages to control devices in your home.
 First, you need to setup a global hub that specifies which pin your IR led is connected to.
-Afterwards you can create `individual switches </esphomeyaml/components/switch/ir_transmitter.html>`__ that each send a pre-defined IR code to a device.
+Afterwards you can create :doc:`individual switches </esphomeyaml/components/switch/ir_transmitter>` that each send a pre-defined IR code to a device.

 .. note::